 FreeNew/FreeStore - At the end of the semester, rather than throwing away electronics, supplies, and other miscellaneous items, students can now donate their unwanted possessions to incoming students for the next academic year.
-These items are secured in 4 storage containers, each measuring 20x8x8, which have been filled to capacity each year.
+These items are secured in 4 sheds, each measuring 20x8x8, which have been filled to capacity each year.
 The sheds can be found near the residential housing areas.
-The student-run FreeNew club manages the sheds and handles the dispensation of items to incoming students at the beginning of each semester.
+The student-run FreeNew coordinators manage the sheds and handles the dispensation of items to incoming students at the beginning of each semester.
 During the semester when FreeNew is on break, students can still donate their salvageable items to FreeStore located on the second floor of the main dining hall.
 FreeStore is open year round and houses all items from nonperishable goods to furniture to clothing to art supplies.
 You can find their hours and additional information on their Facebook page.

 22 Hydration Stations have been installed across various locations on campus.
 These hydration stations offer filtered and chilled water to the campus community at no cost.
 With the installation of these stations thousands of plastic water bottles have been saved from entering our waste system.
 The map below shows the locations of all the present stations.

 RecycleMania is a nationwide initiative to reduce the amount of usable or recyclable material from entering landfills.
 Although we have taken steps in the past to do our part, the College’s first formal participation in this program was in 2016, had success in diverting over 164,000 pounds of recyclable items that otherwise would have ended up in the trash.
 RecycleMania is an 8-week long competition across the United States and Canada with participation from many colleges and universities to see who can have the highest recycling rate.
 Purchase continues to participate since 2016 and plans on expanding the competition to sports games.